-Penguin Tetra (Thayeria boehlkei) Fish Species Profile
+Penguin Tetra (Thayeria boehlkei) Species Profile & Care Guide

 The Penguin Tetra is a peaceful, hardy and adaptable fish.
 They can be sensitive to nitrates but apart from that are relatively easy to care for and are ideal for beginners, and they make a lovely addition to an aquarium.
 This species does best in a densely planted aquarium.